 7] Check Recent Security events

 This is the best way to check what your Google account has been up to.
-This feature is nothing but an advanced log that lets you check Google login activities.
-The recent security events populate all your login alongside the timestamp and location.
-To access this feature, you need to go to Google Profile Photo and click on Account.
-Else, you can simply click on this link to access recent security events.
+This feature is an advanced log that lets you check Google login activities.
+The recent security events populate all your logins alongside the timestamp and location.
+To access this feature, go to Google Profile Photo and click on Account.
+You can click on this link to access recent security events.

 Wrapping it up

-We have already come across numerous reports that speak of large scale attack on Gmail users.
-These scathing attacks can be in the form of phishing, using malware and exploiting vulnerabilities.
+We have already come across numerous reports of large-scale attacks on Gmail users.
+These scathing attacks can be in the form of phishing, using malware, and exploiting vulnerabilities.
 According to a recent report, 91% of Cyber Attacks start with a phishing email.
-Needless to say, it is important for the users to safeguard themselves from such attacks and in this article, we will tell you how.
+Needless to say, users need to safeguard themselves from such attacks, and in this article, we will tell you how.